 Why We Exist

-Disabled people represent the world’s largest minority.
-Around 15% of the world’s population are disabled, that’s 1 in every 7 people.
+People with disabilities represent the world’s largest minority.
+Around 15% of the world’s population have disabilities, that’s 1 in every 7 people.
 Of those, approximately 80% live in developing countries and 150 million are children.
 The need is huge and the rates of disability continue to rise.
 Unfortunately, the world’s attention, support and resourcing does not currently keep up with this need.
-AbleChildAfrica exists to fill this gap; we work exclusively with and for disabled children in Africa.
+AbleChildAfrica exists to fill this gap; we work exclusively with and for children with disabilities in Africa.

-Disabled children are disproportionately denied their rights.
+Children with disabilities are disproportionately denied their rights.
 Stigma and prejudice result from a lack of understanding and knowledge surrounding disability and negative religious or cultural beliefs.
-This stigma is compounded by a lack appropriate services, unsupportive legislation, inaccessible environments, poverty, social exclusion and humanitarian emergencies, all of which makes disabled children uniquely vulnerable.
+This stigma is compounded by a lack appropriate services, unsupportive legislation, inaccessible environments, poverty, social exclusion and humanitarian emergencies, all of which makes children with disabilities uniquely vulnerable.

-Too often, disabled children are viewed and judged by what they lack rather than what they have or can do.
-Disabled children in Africa are largely invisible, experience widespread violations of their rights and are too often denied their dignity and identity.
+Too often, children with disabilities are viewed and judged by what they lack rather than what they have or can do.
+Children with disabilities in Africa are largely invisible, experience widespread violations of their rights and are too often denied their dignity and identity.
 AbleChildAfrica exists to give all children an equal chance in life.